You’re Not Broken. You Just Need a New Way to Begin: 7 Gentle Strength Moves You Can Do Anywhere (Beginner-Friendly & Joint-Safe)

 5. Step-Ups (or March in Place)

-Why it works: Supports heart health, balance, and glute strength with no impact.
+Why it works: Supports heart health, balance, and glute strength with zero impact.

 How to do it: